ITU-BDSA2024-GROUP10/Chirp/docs/report.md

 ```
 \vspace*{0.5cm}

-In order for the program to work you will need to configure the user-secrets.
+In order for the program to work, you will need to configure the user-secrets.
 To do this navigate to  _/Chirp/Chirp_, in the terminal, and run:

 \vspace*{0.5cm}